shea-brown/cmdmount/README.md

 ![Assembly1](https://i.imgur.com/Oqw8CGs.png)
 ![Assembly2](https://i.imgur.com/mDZj2a4.png)

 Some people have said that the magnet can cause interference with the fan's operation.
-I have not encountered this, but try orienting your magnets before securing them permanently.
+I have not encountered this, but you might try orienting your magnets before securing them permanently.
 You may need to flip their poles.

 ### Print Orientation:
 ![Print Orientation](https://i.imgur.com/KAg5733.png)